 London Restaurant Festival 2013: Cicchetti Trail – a real Italian experience

-Tapas food is becoming increasingly trendy, this is not however exclusively a Spanish tradition, it is also a typical Venetian way of approaching meals in small portions.
+Tapas is becoming increasingly trendy, but it’s not exclusively a Spanish tradition; it’s also a typical Venetian way of approaching meals in modest portions.

-Venetians eat cicchetti at various bacari, the local taverns and the 2013 edition of the London Restaurant Festival is offering the same experience in London.
+Venetians eat small plates called cicchetti at bacari, their local taverns, and the 2013 edition of the London Restaurant Festival is offering the same experience in London.

 The Cicchetti Trail touches six stops in the West End, we tried all of them one by one:

 1. Massimo – 10 Northumberland Avenue, WC2N 5AE